ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/sansum/update2.md

 # Update 2
 ![](https://www.sansum.org/wp-content/uploads/2020/05/SDRI_logo_72.png)

-### Capstone members
+#### Capstone members
 - Lawrence Lin, Zoe Holzer, Emily San Juan, Jake Simon, Vanessa Salgado

-### Faculty
+#### Faculty
 - Alexander Franks, Jiajing Zheng, Dr. Namino Glantz, Dr. David Kerr
 <!-- #endregion -->

 <!-- #region id="n9bxvcswantQ" -->
-### Things we’ve done since last progress report:
+#### Overview of our progress:
+- Exploratory Data Analysis
+    - Compared HbA1c levels to other variables of interest such as whether they have been treated with insulin
+    - Addressing missing data
+      - Asking questions about missing data
+      - Removing missing rows and columns
     - Scoring Qualitative Survey Answers
       - Using the scoring rubric to assess scores for survery responses
       - e.g. for the Social Needs survey, we would assess a score from all the responses that would tell us what the social needs of an individual
       - Another exmaple: Scoring how religious/ spiritual someone is based off of meaning, peace, and faith
-- Addressing missing data
-    - Asking questions about missing data
-    - Removing missing rows and columns
-- Exploratory Data Analysis
-    - Compared HbA1c levels to other variables of interest such as whether they have been treated with insulin
+- Database Management
+  - Using REDCap cloud to store and manage research data

 <!-- #endregion -->